 I use Jetbrains' PHPStorm as my primary editor for any digital project and have been since mid-2017.
 It's an all round solid editor, especially useful when working with WordPress projects and I've found it a bit more powerful than VSCode but one thing that really gets on my nerves with it is that every time the application updates my CLI launcher script breaks.

 Ironically when this happened it was announced as a feature via their Toolbox announcement post however I find this just another flaky feature, alongside the random spikes of CPU and network the app uses (I often just force close it when I have work to do).

-There is a issue being tracked for this however it’s still less intuitive than the previous
+There is an issue being tracked for this however it's still less intuitive than the previous

 Tools > Create Command-line launcher method implemented previously.
 After a little digging and some annoying application behaviour involving version numbers I found the reason why this happens and with it, the solution to my first-world development problem.

 I use the

 pstorm command to open things in my editor.
 Much like code works for VSCode: